Langhe Roero: 3 reasons to visit this area

 As I said before, the Langhe are also hazelnuts, not only for desserts.
 Hazelnut Tajarin, hazelnut roast, tuma salad, celery, and hazelnuts are just a few examples.

 Cheeses are another essential and appreciated product of these areas.

 Alta Langa with sheep’s and goat’s cheeses offers you the right way to accompany a good glass of wine!

 Honey in the Alta Langa has its rightful place and a recognition that is beginning to bear fruit.

 Not that the wines of the Roero could be less considered!
 Let us not lend a hand to controversy.
 Barbaresco, as I mentioned before, plays a great game with Barolo.
-And then the excellent Roero, a wine with a beautiful ruby colour and a strong, aromatic flavour.
-But then we cannot forget the excellent whites: Arneis and Favorita first and foremost.
+And then the excellent Roero, a wine with a beautiful ruby color and a robust and aromatic flavor.
+But then, we cannot forget the superior whites: Arneis and Favorita, first and foremost.

-If wine is one of the most important resources of the Roero, fruit has a no less important position in the economy.
-And so away with excellent strawberries, tasty peaches, pears, apples, plums and other sweet delicacies.
-For the peach there is the Fiera del Pesco in Canale, for strawberries there is the Sagra a Sommariva Perno and for the Pera Madernassa even the DOP and a mention of SlowFood.
+If wine is one of the most critical resources of the Roero, the fruit has a no less important position in the economy.
+And so away with excellent strawberries, tasty peaches, pears, apples, plums, and other sweet delicacies.
+For the beauty, there is the Fiera del Pesco in Canale; for strawberries, there is the Sagra a Sommariva Perno; for the Pera Madernassa, even the DOP, and a mention of SlowFood.

-Honey, even in the Roero, is an important product.
-With different scents and flavours for the very different types of flowering.
+Honey, even in the Roero, is a critical product.
+With different scents and flavors for the very different types of flowering.

 - A bike tour that allows you to reach La Morra, Barolo, Monforte or Serralunga, Novello, Castiglion Falletto.
 With a stop to taste a good glass of wine

-- A walk in the vineyards with a packed lunch and many photographs that follow the colours of the seasons.
+- A walk in the vineyards with a packed lunch and many photographs follow the seasons’ colors.